jpmvbastos/BrazilianElections/README.md

-# geo
+# Brazilian Elections

-Analysis of data for Brazilian elections, with special attention to geospatial aspects
+This is a list of useful resources and template codes for analyses Brazilian electoral data.

+## Geo

+\Geo contains data and codes directed to geo-spatial analysis.